 From neon lights and tall buildings to theme parks and quirky dining experiences, visiting Tokyo with kids will be one that your children remember for years to come.
 In fact, the entire country of Japan is an incredible place to visit as a family.
 Tokyo was our last stop on our 2-week trip to Asia, which included a short stay in Beijing, China, and 10 days in Japan.

-We spent four of those days exploring Tokyo and the surrounding area after arriving by train from Kyoto.
+We spent four of those days exploring Tokyo and the surrounding area, although giving yourself five days in Tokyo or more would be even better.
+We arrived by train from Kyoto.
 Japan has an awesome public rail system!
 Navigating the rail system in Japan can be overwhelming at first, but is fairly easy once you get the hang of it.
 We arrived at Tokyo Station, which is in the center of the city.
 This is the primary train station that connects Tokyo to other cities across Japan.
 Tokyo Station is a site to see itself.
 Kids will particularly like choosing a toy from one of the dozens of capsules toy vending machines clustered together inside the train station.
 Vending machines are quite impressive in Japan.
 You can get everything from toys, to beer, to full meals in a vending machine.

 Where to stay in Tokyo